 Get a pint or three?

-- LFK: Portland’s newest offering to the ever-growing Portland beer scene, LFK is serves up a small, but mighty tap/bottle list.
+- LFK: LFK is serves up a small, but mighty tap/bottle list.
 Friendly service, good eats.

 - Novare Res: Impressive bottle list, we recommend pairing your beverage with the local cheese and meats.

 - Portland is proud of its Irish heritage.
 The city boasts several Irish pubs.
-And if you’re in the mood for an expertly pulled pint of Guinness, Brian Boru and the Snug are two of the best places to go.
-If you’re at the latter and served by a bartender that takes no guff, that’s Michelle and she’s awesome.
+And if you’re in the mood for an expertly pulled pint of Guinness, the Snug is a great place to go.
+If you’re served by a bartender that takes no guff, that’s Michelle and she’s awesome.